Yaseen475/NowBar/README.md

 </div>

 ## **NowBarWidget**
 The **NowBarWidget** is inspired by Samsung's Now Bar lock screen interactive widget.
-It's a customizable widget system, providing gesture-based interactions and dynamic scaling effects.
+It's a customizable widget system, providing gesture-based interactions and dynamic widgets.
 Below is the detailed API documentation:

 ### **Parameters**
 ```kotlin